jordanwdunne/ubuntu-setup/README.md

 ## Overview

-I finally switched to a Macbook Pro, and immedietely found myself needing to get Ubuntu 16.04 and i3 installed.
+I finally switched to a Macbook Pro, and immediately found myself needing to get Ubuntu 16.04 and i3 installed.
 Here's a guide in the hopes that it's helpful.

 ## Required Downloads
 - Ubuntu 16.04 Desktop 64-bit ISO: